Text

 Specifically, we're going to go over:

-• Expressing "To have" with the postposition
+) - Expressing "To have" with the postposition

-• Choosing between bolo and
+- Choosing between

-Situatives to express "to have" (using bolo)
+Situatives to express "to have" (using bolo

 For starters, let's remember that situatives work like this: